-If you are considering an internship, contact the Office for Academic Advising and Support to discuss your eligibility.
+If you are considering an internship, contact the Office of Inclusive Excellence and Global Education to discuss your eligibility.
 If you will be participating in an internship then you likely will need to register for an intership course via WebAdvisor.
-You MUST get permission from the Office for Academic Advising and Support before your start date.
+You MUST get permission before your start date.
 This process takes several days so you should plan ahead.
 Please note that you need to have been enrolled for one academic year before being eligible for curricular practical training (an internship.)

 If you are considering a study abroad experience, attend one of the study abroad informational meetings one year prior to departure.
 Much of the process will be the same as all other students.
 But, you will need to begin this process early.
-While abroad, you must continue checking with the Office for Academic Advising and Support periodically so that the SEVIS can be maintained accurately.
+While abroad, you must continue checking with the Office of Inclusive Excellence and Global Education periodically so that the SEVIS can be maintained accurately.

 All international students need travel authorization on their Form I-20 each semester.
-To do so, stop by the Office for Academic Advising and Support to obtain a signature on the I-20's third page before departing.
+To do so, stop by the Office of Inclusive Excellence and Global Education to obtain a signature on the I-20's third page before departing.
 When you reenter the US, the immigration officials will verify if you obtained such authorization.
 In addition, you will also need to check that your visa is still valid.
 Double-check that the expiration date will not pass before your return date.